App version: 0.1.0

 The older your vehicle, the less likely a lender is to approve a refinance.
 Bank of America, for example, won’t fund loans for cars that are more than 10 years old or have more than 125,000 miles on them.Why?
 Cars lose their value so rapidly that an older model may not be worth much by the time you seek financing for it.
 If you aren’t able to pay your loan, the lender has the right to seize the vehicle, but if it’s not worth much, that right doesn’t do the lender much good.

-3. When You Don’t Need to Refinance a Lot
+3. When You Don’t Have Much to Refinance

 If you owe less than $7,500, you may have trouble finding a lender who wants to refinance such a small amount.
 That’s the threshold Capital One, for example, requires for auto refi loans, and other lenders may have similar requirements.